 All of these spells are known to be illusions when they interact with real world objects as objects (they try to hit someone) pass through them (they get hit by an arrow).
 Where the caster gets to control the illusion they can accommodate for that change to the extent the spell allows.

-For instance, a minor illusion can be caused to move from point A to point B naturally.
+For instance, a major image spell (edit: I had previously said a minor illusion could do this) can be used to make an image move from point A to point B naturally, so long as the caster is in range of the illusion.
 This includes slipping and sliding on ice, or a slight stumble as they change direction mid-sprint etc as a realistic flourish.
 The caster can make the illusion dodge around a stationary table.

 However, the spell doesn’t allow the caster to have the character duck and dive in response to a fight looking like its evaded swipes.
 There’s no AC stated for the illusion and this isn’t part of a movement, as well as stretching fictional believability (in the example of an arrow, I’d give them AC10).